latenitefilms/otio-fcpx-xml-adapter/README.md

 The suite includes:

-- version-specific fixture coverage across supported FCPXML releases
+- Version-specific fixture coverage across supported FCPXML releases
 - DTD validation with `xmllint` when it is available
-- a real-world sample corpus roundtrip over `llm-resources/SampleFCPXMLs`
+- A real-world sample corpus roundtrip over `tests/sample_data`
 - `.fcpxmld` package read/write coverage using `Info.fcpxml`

-The sample corpus test reads each sample, writes it back using the original FCPXML version, re-reads the result, and asserts that the roundtrip does not introduce new DTD validation errors relative to the source file.
+The sample corpus test reads each sample, writes it back using the original `FCPXML` version, re-reads the result, and asserts that the roundtrip does not introduce new DTD validation errors relative to the source file.

 ---